All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 When Can A Debt Collector Call You?

-A debt collector can only contact someone maximum 3 times per week for money during certain hours of the day, Monday to Sunday.
+A debt collector can only contact someone a maximum of three times per week for money collection during certain hours, Monday through Sunday.

-If you allow them to contact you more than 3 times per week that is something you can allow via phone, text, email or voice mail messages.
+If you allow them to contact you more than three times per week, that is something you can allow via phone, text, email, or voicemail messages.

 How Often Can A Debt Collector Contact Me?

-Those are the only 4 legitimate ways that fall into the 3 times per week contact count.
+Those are the only four legitimate ways that fall into the three times per week contact count.

-They are smart though because if they don’t leave a message that doesn’t count as a contact.
+They are brilliant, though, because if they don’t leave a message, that doesn’t count as a contact.

-This gives them another opportunity to get you on the telephone because leaving a voicemail for someone to call a debt collector back likely won’t be returned.
+This gives them another opportunity to contact you by phone, as leaving a voicemail for someone to call back a debt collector is unlikely to be returned.

-Besides, if you don’t answer the phone and you see that they called that’s not a legit contact either.
+Besides, if you don’t answer the phone and see they called, that’s not a legitimate contact either.

 How To Handle Threats From A Debt Collector

-Debt collection agencies in Canada know they are NOT allowed to threaten anyone they are trying to retrieve money from as it is against the law.
+Debt collection agencies in Canada are aware that they are not allowed to threaten anyone they are trying to retrieve money from, as it is against the law.

-- Fees for non-sufficient funds (NSF) on payments you submitted (example: A cheque that bounced)
+• Fees for non-sufficient funds (NSF) on payments you submitted (for example: A cheque that bounced)

-They wanted to know if she lived with us, where she worked, her phone number and were adamant that we tell them.
+They wanted to know if she lived with us, where she worked, and her phone number, and were adamant that we provide this information.

-Most people won’t give personal information on family and friends over the phone if it is a legitimate debt collector.
+Most people won’t give personal information to family and friends over the phone if it is a legitimate debt collector.

-Debt collection agency phone calls are scary even for the person they are trying to bleed dry of information.
+Debt collection agency phone calls are intimidating, even for the person trying to extract information.

 Debt Collection Scams

-If you are dealing with a threatening debt collector who does any of the following you’re likely dealing with scam artists or illegal tactics by a Canadian debt collector.
+If you are dealing with a threatening debt collector who engages in any of the following actions, you’re likely dealing with scam artists or illegal tactics by a Canadian debt collector.

-- Start calling your personal contacts including your employer
+• Start calling your contacts, including your employer.

-- Ask yourself if you even have any debt that you owe.
-If no, then it’s likely a scam.
+• Ask yourself if you even have any debt that you owe.
+If not, then it’s likely a scam.

-- Contact the debt collection agency direct by searching for their phone number.
+• Contact the debt collection agency directly by searching for their phone number.

-- Never use the number that is given to you just in case it is a scam artist.
+• Never use the number you gave, just in case it is a scam artist.

 Don’t let a debt collector pressure you into giving up personal information by telling you that the written letter they are legally supposed to send is in the mail.

-You need legal proof that the debt collector you are dealing with is an actual debt collection agency and they are working on behalf of a client to retrieve money that you owe them.
+You need legal proof that the debt collector you are dealing with is an actual debt collection agency working on behalf of a client to retrieve money that you owe them.

 6 Days After The Debt Collection Letter

-After a debt collector sends you a debt collection letter they have to wait 6 days before they can contact you.
+After a debt collector sends you a debt collection letter, they must wait six days before contacting you.

-They can also contact your friends, family, guarantor, and employer (certain rules for an employer) by law to only retrieve your phone number and address.
+They can also contact your friends, family, guarantor, and employer (subject to certain rules for employers) by law to retrieve your phone number and address.

 A debt collector cannot directly call your cell phone unless you allow them to do so or unreasonably pressure others to pay back your debt.